Top of Page

 Financial Aid Applications

-To apply for financial aid, students and their parents must submit a Free Application for Federal Student Aid (FAFSA) or an Alternative Application for IL Financial Aid Application.
-Some colleges may also require a CSS Profile.
+To apply for financial aid, students and their parents must submit a Free Application for Federal Student Aid (FAFSA) or an Alternative Application for IL Financial Aid.
+Some colleges and universities may also require a CSS Profile, which can qualify students for additional institutional aid.

 Free Application for Federal Student Aid (FAFSA)

-The U.S. Department of Education uses the FAFSA to determine how much students and their families are expected to contribute towards college expenses.
+The U.S. Department of Education uses the FAFSA to determine how much students and their families are expected to contribute toward college expenses.
 Additionally, colleges use the FAFSA to determine how much aid students qualify for and what they can award students.
+To apply for the FAFSA, you must be a U.S. citizen or an eligible noncitizen.
+To learn more about eligibility requirements, visit studentaid.gov.

-The FAFSA is considered to be a “snapshot” of a family’s financial situation as of the date that an application is submitted.
-Students must submit the FAFSA for each year they attend college, starting on October 1.
-There is no fee to submit the FAFSA.
+The FAFSA is considered a “snapshot” of a family’s financial situation as of the date an application is submitted.
+Students must submit the FAFSA for each year they attend college, and there is no fee to submit the FAFSA.

-You and your student will need to gather income records and financial documents prior to filling out the FAFSA.
-To organize your information prior to filling out an application, download the FAFSA worksheet.
+• Organize your information: You and your student must gather income records and financial documents before filling out the FAFSA.
+Download the FAFSA worksheet to help you organize your information before filling out the application.

 Get Help Filling Out the FAFSA